defenseunicorns/uds-package-cert-manager/README.md

 "cert-manager is a powerful and extensible X.509 certificate controller for Kubernetes and OpenShift workloads.
 It will obtain certificates from a variety of Issuers, both popular public Issuers as well as private Issuers, and ensure the certificates are valid and up-to-date, and will attempt to renew certificates at a configured time before expiry." -- cert-manager.io

 > [!WARNING]
 > Support for DUBBD has been deprecated as of release `0.2.0`.
-All the functionality for overriding helm values or deploying custom manifests has been preserved.
+All functionality for overriding helm values or deploying custom manifests has been preserved.

 ### Installed Resources